Gendi-kinji/MedicaMystic/README.md

 #### Non-functional Requirements
 The system should:
-1.Have an interactive user interface.
+1. Have an interactive user interface.
-2.Have a sign-in interface for administrative access and access .
+2. Have a sign-in interface for administrative access and access .
-3.Be accessible to the public, both members and non-members.
+3. Be accessible to the public, both members and non-members.
-4.Have fast access to all users.
+4. Have fast access to all users.
-5.Return to the main page in the event that an action on other pages fails.
+5. Return to the main page in the event that an action on other pages fails.
-6.Have secure protocols to improve data security.
+6. Have secure protocols to improve data security.